haetamoudi/integration-docs/httpjson.md

 ### Collecting logs from Http Json

-To collect logs via http json, select **Collect logs via API** and configure the following parameters:
+To collect logs via http json, select **Collect logs via API** and configure the following parameter:

 - API url: The API URL without the path.